keepitreal/capsize/README.md

    You may also use the node CLI to start the server.

     ```
-    $ node server
+    $ node server/server
     ```

-6. Then open your browser and go to:
+0. Then open your browser and go to:

     ```
     http://localhost:3000
+    ```

+## Testing
+We use Karma/Jasmine for our testing.
+There are some included tests with code coverage output.
+You can run these with the following command:

+    ```
+    $ grunt test
     ```